dell/terraform-provider-powerflex/docs/index.md

 ### Optional

 - `host` (String) URI for powerflex API.
-May also be provided via powerflex_HOST environment variable.
+May also be provided via POWERFLEX_HOST environment variable.
 - `insecure` (String) URI for powerflex API.
-May also be provided via powerflex_HOST environment variable.
+May also be provided via POWERFLEX_HOST environment variable.
 - `password` (String, Sensitive) Password for powerflex API.
 May also be provided via powerflex_PASSWORD environment variable.
 - `powerflex_version` (String, Sensitive) Password for powerflex API.
 May also be provided via powerflex_PASSWORD environment variable.
 - `usecerts` (String) Username for powerflex API.
 May also be provided via powerflex_USERNAME environment variable.